MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/marketing-integrate-dynamicscrm.md

 ### <a name="coupling-records"></a>Coupling Records
 In the assisted setup guide, you can choose to synchronise between the two services.
 But later, you can also set up synchronisation of specific types of data.
 This is referred to as *coupling*, and this section provides recommendations for what you must take into consideration.

 For example, if you want to see Sales accounts as customers in [!INCLUDE[d365fin](includes/d365fin_md.md)], you must couple the two types of records.
-It is not very complicated - you open the **Customer List** window in [!INCLUDE[d365fin](includes/d365fin_md.md)], and there is an action in the ribbon to couple this data with Sales.
+It is not very complicated - you open the **Customer List** page in [!INCLUDE[d365fin](includes/d365fin_md.md)], and there is an action in the ribbon to couple this data with Sales.
 Then you specify which [!INCLUDE[d365fin](includes/d365fin_md.md)] customers match which accounts in Sales.

 In certain areas, the functionality relies on you couple certain sets of data before other sets of data as shown in the following list: